Harry Trueblood Foundation Scholarship in Petroleum Engineering

 Following up on a suggestion by a UT acquaintance to contact her friend, Miss Lucile Bernard of New Orleans, who was in her senior year in Sophie Newcomb College, whenever in that city, he was able to do so during the spring of 1949.
 Later that year, he was transferred to New Orleans area at which time he began dating her as frequently as was possible considering his very limited number of days off while working offshore in the GOM.

 However, she left for a job in New York and a few months later he resigned from Calco and obtained employment with a joint venture of two Houston independents with operations in Colorado and west Texas.
-However, Harry began his own consulting business in 1952 in Sterling, CO. and he reestablished contact with her back in N.O.
-Despite long distance courtship, he was eventually able to convince Lucile that they should be married and she could withstand the culture shock of the boom town of Sterling.
-After a formal Catholic marriage ceremony in New Orleans on January 22, 1953, followed by a brief Mexican honeymoon, Harry drove his bride to northeast CO arriving in a howling blizzard in February, 1953.
+Harry began his own consulting business in 1952 in Sterling, CO. and he reestablished contact with Lucile back in N.O.
+Despite long distance courtship, he was eventually able to convince her that they should be married and she could withstand the culture shock of living in the boom town of Sterling.
+After a formal Catholic marriage ceremony in New Orleans on January 22, 1953, followed by a brief Mexican honeymoon, Harry drove his bride to northeast CO, arriving in a howling blizzard in February, 1953.
 He still claims this was by far the greatest deal he ever promoted which claim has been further substantiated by their upcoming 59th anniversary.
 They have two children, John B Trueblood (54) and Katherine Trueblood Astin (56), and two grandchildren Jack Trueblood, age 15, who lives in Denver and Erin T. Astin, age 17, who lives in Santa Cruz, CA with her parents.

 Update: Harry Trueblood passed away in September of 2017.